deathtothecorporation/pallas/README.md

 ## Introduction

 The Pallas [SSI](https://wiki.vaporware.network/solid-state%20interpreter) programming environment is written in a purely functional, rune-based language called Sire.
-Sire is a sort of Lisp-Haskell with a visual resemblance to Hoon.
+Sire is a sort of Lispy-Haskell with a visual resemblance to Hoon.

 Pallas provides the following features out of the box, without any special configuration or external libraries: